Fuel Economy Technology Systems: Auto Start/Stop

 It is important to understand how the system is designed to work to make sure it is operating as intended.
 Make sure to follow procedures from the OEM, as some of these systems may need calibration after a repair.

 Always research repair procedures to make sure that all repairs are being performed according to the manufacturer.
-If these systems that are not properly functioning after a collision, the vehicles fuel economy will be sacrificed, which leads to an unsatisfied customer.
-Though some of the systems may not pose a safety concern, it will cause a problem with fuel efficiency and emissions.
+If these systems are not properly functioning after a collision, the vehicles fuel economy may be sacrificed, which leads to an unsatisfied customer.
+Though this system may not pose a safety concern, it can cause a problem with fuel efficiency, emissions, and customer satisfaction.

 Additional I-CAR Collision Repair News you may find helpful: